sanskrit/raw_etexts_english/blogs/manasataramgini/2016-12-25_some-elementary-lessons-from-iterative-fractal-maps.md

 +++
-title = "Some elementary lessons from iterative fractalxa0maps"
+title = "Some elementary lessons from iterative fractal maps"

 +++
 The famous Sierpinski gasket was one of the first fractals we wrote code